-Founded in 1889 as the first hospital in Santa Clara County, O’Connor Hospital is a 358-bed acute care, non-profit, non-religious hospital that provides advanced medical programs in many specialties.
+Founded in 1889 as the first hospital in Santa Clara County, O’Connor Hospital is a 358-bed acute care, non-profit, county-owned community hospital that provides advanced medical programs in many specialties.
 Originally part of the Daughters of Charity Health System, a Catholic health care system whose mission was to provide care to those who need it the most, O'Connor Hospital transitioned leadership of the hospital system to Verity Health System in 2015, and to the County of Santa Clara in 2019.
 Santa Clara County leadership is committed to supporting O'Connor and its doctors in providing the same high quality, compassionate care to the San Jose community and beyond.

 IHC Family Medicine Center

 The primary outpatient teaching site for the residency program is the Indian Health Center's Family Medicine Center, located just across the street from O'Connor Hospital.
 The IHC Family Medicine Center is an FQHC that currently has 13 examination rooms and 1 procedure room.
 It also includes a laboratory and various clinic equipment, including a spirometer, video colposcope, dermatoscope, and ultrasound.
 We offer full-spectrum primary care at the FMC: acute and preventive pediatric and adult medical care, family planning, maternity care, mental health, dental health, nutritional services, procedures, podiatry services, and patient education.

 The Family Medicine Center is immediately adjacent to the faculty-practice clinic – the Family Medicine Associates of San Jose (FMASJ) clinic, part of Stanford Health Care.
 This close proximity allows residents easy access to many of the core Faculty for consultation during their clinic, and it allows the Faculty to share their medical expertise in assisting residents in the treatment of their patients.
 FMASJ has been providing medical care to South Bay residents since 1977, and all of FMASJ physicians are board-certified family physicians providing full-spectrum medical care.

 As the public hospital for one of the most diverse counties in the United States, SCVMC serves a patient population of incredible variety in culture, language, economic background, and medical problems.
 Over 5,000 deliveries a year are attended by residents at Valley Medical Center.
 SCVMC is 1.5 miles from O'Connor Hospital.